A Chiastic Reconfiguration Of Zechariah 1-6

 Chapter 4 2b I answered, “I see a solid gold lampstand with a bowl at the top and seven lamps on it, with seven channels to the lamps.
 3 Also there are two olive trees by it, one on the right of the bowl and the other on its left.”

-Consider the physical mechanism Zechariah sees in the vision: the olive oil from the two olive trees is fed into the bowl at the top of the lampstand, and the oil is then distributed from the bowl to the 7 lamps through 7 channels.
+Consider the physical mechanism Zechariah sees in the vision: the olive oil from the two olive trees flows into the bowl at the top of the lampstand, and this oil is then distributed by gravity from the bowl to the 7 lamps through 7 channels.

-We believe that this entire mechanism represents the Church of the Millennial Age.
-The two 'olive trees' are two prophets of God and Christ (see also Rev 11:3,4) and the 'oil' symbolizes spiritual wisdom from God (cf. Matt.
+We believe that this entire structure represents the primary mechanism of communication between God and the faithful during the Millennial Age.
+The two 'olive trees' are two prophets of God and Christ (see subunit A2 below, see also Rev 11:3,4) and the 'oil' symbolizes spiritual wisdom from God (cf. Matt.
 25:1-13).
-The 'lampstand' is the church's organizational structure, with the gold indicating its spiritual strength, and the 7 'lamps' representing its seven divisions (note that while Israel is politically divided into 12, the Church is divided into 7 - see Rev 1:20,2:1,5:6).
-The 'bowl' and 'channels' represent a broadcasting mechanism (like the 7 letters to the 7 churches in Rev 1-3).
-To summarize, the wisdom ('oil') from God is passed on to the Church through his prophets to fuel Christian congregations ('lamps'), and they in turn radiate that wisdom into the world through their character and conduct ('light') (cf. Matt 5:16).
+The 'lampstand' is the Church's communication structure, with the gold indicating its fidelity and purity (like the gold in the tabernacle - see Exodus 25), and the 7 'lamps' representing the Church's seven divisions (note that while Israel is politically divided into 12, the Church is divided into 7 - see Rev 1:20,2:1,5:6).
+The 'bowl' and 'channels' represent a broadcasting mechanism for God's word to the Church (like the 7 letters to the 7 churches in Rev 1-3).

 Chapter 4 4 I asked the angel who talked with me, “What are these, my lord?”
 5 Then the angel who talked with me answered and said to me, “Do you not know what these are?”
 I said, “No, my lord.”
 6 So he said to me, “This is the word of the Lord to Zerubbabel: ‘Not by might nor by power, but by my Spirit,’ says the Lord Almighty.
 7a “What are you, mighty mountain?
 Before Zerubbabel you will become level ground.

-The prophet sees some undecipherable writing in his vision (as in Dan 5:5-7) and asks about it (this is not an inquiry into meaning of the lampstand, as that can be found in subunit A2), The angel answers that these are words from God that the prophet must pass on to Zerubbabel.
-Exchanges like those in 4:4-5, where the guiding angel asks the prophet if he understands what he sees, are designed to call attention to the prophecy that follows (cf. Rev 7:13-14).
+The prophet sees some writing in his vision (as in Dan 5:5-7) and asks about it (this is not an inquiry into the meaning of the lampstand and olive trees, as that can be found in subunit A2), The angel answers that these are words from God to the Messiah ("Zerubbabel").
+Exchanges like those in 4:4-5, where the guiding angel asks the prophet if he understands what he sees, are designed to call attention to the important prophecy that follows (cf. Rev 7:13-14).

-Pivot X: Zerubbabel places the capstone on the temple (4:7b)
+Pivot X: The Messiah "places the capstone" on the Church (4:7b)

 Chapter 4 7b Then he will bring out the capstone to shouts of ‘God bless it!
 God bless it!’”

-In this pivot, Zerubbabel completes the construction of the temple to great celebration among the Judahites.
-The Messiah will similarly complete the teaching of true Christianity to the whole world ("bring out the capstone") with God's blessings, to the joy of the faithful around the world (Matt 24:14).
+The Messiah ("Zerubbabel") completes the teaching of true Christianity to the whole world ("bring out the capstone"), to the joy of the faithful around the world (Matt 24:14).
+God will bless this Church throughout the Millennial Reign.

 Chapter 4 8 Then the word of the Lord came to me: 9a “The hands of Zerubbabel have laid the foundation of this temple; his hands will also complete it."

-10 “Who dares despise the day of small things, since the seven eyes of the Lord that range throughout the earth will rejoice when they see the plumb line in the hand of Zerubbabel?”
+Chapter 4 10 “Who dares despise the day of small things?
+The seven eyes of the Lord that range throughout the earth will rejoice when they see the chosen capstone in the hand of Zerubbabel.”

 Chapter 4 11 Then I asked the angel, “What are these two olive trees on the right and the left of the lampstand?”